 March 17, 2020

 What if I catch COVID-19?
-What if I am so sick that I can’t pay my bills or make medical decisions for myself?
-My family doesn’t know how to take care of me – what do I do?
+What if I’m so sick that I can’t pay my bills or make medical decisions for myself?
+My family doesn’t know how to take care of me.

-An Advance Health Care Directive will give you the comfort you want in knowing that you have both designated someone to make medical decisions for you and you have provided guidance for your medical Agent to obtain that care – all in one document.
+An Advance Healthcare Directive gives you the comfort you want in knowing that you have both designated someone to make medical decisions for you.
+You provide guidance for your medical Agent to obtain that care in one document.
 Without this document, medical providers might find themselves struggling to find someone to reach out to if you can no longer communicate your wishes.
-The State of Maine has prepared a basic Advance Health Care Directive that you can print out and complete on your own.
-It covers the basics and will get you by.
-It can be found here: or by visiting https://www.nhpco.org/wp-content/uploads/Maine.pdf
+The State of Maine prepared a basic Advance Healthcare Directive that you can print out and complete on your own.
+It covers the basics to get you by.
+It can be found here.

-A Financial Power of Attorney gives a designated Agent the ability to handle your finances, so you’re protected if you need that assistance while sick.
-This document can grant a broad range of powers that cover everything from paying utility bills to making sure your tax return is filed on time this year.
-I consider this document to be the estate planning document that is most needed in life, but that most people do not have.
+A Financial Power of Attorney gives a designated Agent the ability to handle your finances.
+You’re protected if you need that assistance while sick.
+This document can grant a broad range of powers that cover everything from paying bills to filing your tax return on time this year.
+I consider this document the estate planning document most needed in life, but that most people do not have.

-This information is accurate as of March 17, 2020, and is subject to change based on any new legislation.
+This information is accurate as of March 17, 2020.
+It is subject to change based on any new legislation.

 Candace T. Augustine, Esq.